 Boice History, Family Crest & Coats of Arms

 The surname Boice is a topographic surname, which was given to a person who resided near a physical feature such as a hill, stream, church, or type of tree.
 Habitation names form the other broad category of surnames that were derived from place-names.
 They were derived from pre-existing names for towns, villages, parishes, or farmsteads.
 Other local names are derived from the names of houses, manors, estates, regions, and entire counties.
 As a general rule, the greater the distance between an individual and their homeland, the larger the territory they were named after.
 For example, a person who only moved to another parish would be known by the name of their original village, while people who migrated to a different country were often known by the name of a region or country from which they came.
-The name Boice is derived from the Old French word bois, which means tree, and indicates that the original bearer lived near a prominent tree.
+The name Boice is derived from the Old French word "bois," which means "wood," and indicates that the original bearer lived near a wooded area, such as a forest.

 Early Origins of the Boice family

 The surname Boice was first found in various parts of Scotland including Hugo Delboys who witnessed a confirmation charter by Hugh, Bishop of St. Andrews c.
-1185-1188 (Magni Rotuli Scaccarii Normanniae.)
+1185-1188 according to the Magni Rotuli Scaccarii Normanniae.
 A few years later, Richard del Bois witnessed a confirmation charter of fishery in Torduf between 1194 and 1211.

 Early History of the Boice family